alf45tar/DD-WRT-4G-LTE/README.md

 - **Old Router** (preferably compatible with DD-WRT)

-  I am using a TP-Link Archer C9 lauched 2014 with simultaneous 2.4GHz 600 Mbps and 5GHz 1300 Mbps connections for 1.9 Gbps of total available bandwidth.
+  I am using a TP-Link Archer C9 lauched in 2014 with simultaneous 2.4GHz 600 Mbps and 5GHz 1300 Mbps connections for 1.9 Gbps of total available bandwidth.

 - **Old Smartphone** with LTE capability